vivaxy/here/README.md

 - live reload

-- open default browser after server launched
+- support https

 - add ip address to your server, which makes your server available to other devices

 - resolve get, post... every method into local files, for ajax

 - respond files without extension as `application/json` for ajax

+- open default browser after server launched

 - when the server is on, press `enter` will open the browser